chdsbd/rpi-lock/README.md

     - Mounted servo on door using refill 3M Command strips.
 The strips make a super strong connection and are not remotely a weak point.
     - After running a servo test script continuously for a few minutes I noticed some jitter in the servo.
 It doesn't cause issues with the lock, but it is something that needs to be looked at.
 I attribute this issue to the RPIO module.
     - servo horn needs to be screwed into servo.
 It fell off while testing.
+    - needed to connect servo horn with screw.
+Servo arm would fall off without it.
-- [ ] Create plywood servo arm and attach servo horn to servo via screw
+- [x] Create plywood servo arm and attach servo horn to servo via screw
+    - Attached servo horn with screw
+    - Plywood snapped and original arm works fine with added reinforcement and hole for servo screw to fit through.
 - [ ] Add tests for python
 - [ ] Add proper logging and change how adding cards work
 - [ ] Simplify interface for potential web control